mohit3agarwal/MOT-yolo11/README.md

 # MOT-yolo11

-A Multi-Object Tracking (MOT) project utilizing YOLO11 for object detection and algorithms like ByteTrack, BoT-SORT, and DeepSORT for tracking.
+A Multi-Object Tracking (MOT) project utilizing YOLO11 for object detection and algorithms like ByteTrack and BoT-SORT for tracking.

 ## Table of Contents